Looking for more of the best deals? Check out Today's Best Deals, where we collect the best savings, discounts and promotions every day.

 Ergonomic office chairs strive to maintain contact with as much as the seated person’s body as possible — this ensures the body isn’t holding itself up or tensing the muscles any more than it needs to.
 The Gesture chair is shaped and structured exactly for this and it doesn’t drop when leaning back, as most passively ergonomic chairs will — another common contact breakpoint.
 The arms adjust up and down, like many chairs do, but also in and out, which cuts back on the user leaning over and putting stress on their neck.

-The gist is it’s built to automatically adjust to you and how you sit at different points in the day at work, and today it is more than $200 off its usual price on Amazon, good for its lowest price ever.
+The gist is it’s built to automatically adjust to you and how you sit at different points in the day at work, and today it is more than $200 off its retail price, good for its lowest price ever.